isabella232/advertising-cloud.en/help/dsp/inventory/roku-inventory.md

 ## The Advertising Cloud DSP and Roku Partnership

-Roku and Advertising Cloud DSP have a unique partnership that matches your DSP audiences to Roku IDs for 1:1 deterministic audience targeting on Roku inventory.
+Roku and Advertising Cloud DSP have a unique partnership that matches your [!DNL DSP] audiences to Roku IDs for 1:1 deterministic audience targeting on Roku inventory.

 Outside of Roku’s own DSP (OneView), Advertising Cloud DSP has sole access to these targeting capabilities.
 Advertising Cloud DSP is also the only DSP with permission to measure Roku supply next to all other connected TV (CTV) inventory.
 Because Roku doesn't share all of the standard RTB and impression pixel signals, no other DSP can target or measure across Roku-sold CTV supply.